House chaplain's firing sparks uproar among Democrats

 "He was essentially dismissed for praying and for this very gray and hazy representation that he was not ministering to some of the members," said Rep. Emanuel Cleaver, D-Mo., himself a clergyman.
 "Fairness and justice is an inseparable part of the Judeo-Christian theology."

+Cleaver spoke at length with Conroy on Thursday.
+He also said Conroy's invitation of a Muslim cleric to deliver the opening prayer of a House session last year didn't help his standing.

+"That apparently disturbed some of the members on the Republican side," Cleaver said.

-One prominent Republican was upset as well.
+Some Republicans were upset as well.

 "I'm not aware of any discontent or any criticism and to be the first House chaplain to be removed in the history of the Congress in the middle of a term raises serious questions.
 We deserve more of an explanation and why.
 Was there political pressure?" said Rep. Peter King, R-N.Y.
 "The Speaker said it was just because certain people felt he was not complying with their requests or was not giving them good counseling.
 I never heard that from anyone."